SkeletonMan03/FZEasyMarauderFlash/README.md

 * On Windows and Python is acting strange?
 Uninstall it then re-install it via the Microsoft Store.
 * Make sure you're running the latest Python release!
 If you're on 3.8 when current is 3.11.3 for example, don't bother opening an issue until after you upgrade and try again.
 Don't try to use old stuff.
 * Still can't get it and don't understand CLI at all and can't even figure out how to cd?
 What are you even doing?
 This definitely isn't for you.
 Try using the ESP Flasher app on your Flipper Zero.

-## Why do I kind of pick on Windows users?
-Simply, because Windows users seem to come across the most issues (and to be fair, this was a pain to make work properly in Windows), a lot of which are users not understanding how to use the CLI or not reading this whole page, especially the top section.

 ## TODO:
 * Even more code cleanup.